bazelbuild/rules_docker/docker/package_managers/README.md

 </pre>

 This rule creates a script to download packages within a container.
-The script bunldes all the packages in a tarball.
+The script bundles all the packages in a tarball.

 ### Attributes